usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 .. _TUTORIAL_3:

 ======================================
-Tutorial 3: Reading Data from a Camera
+Tutorial #3: Reading Data from a Camera
 ======================================

 .. note::
-  Prerequisites: :ref:`TUTORIAL_1` and :ref:`TUTORIAL_2`
+  Prerequisites: Complete tutorials 1 and 2.

-In this tutorial you will learn how to: 1) Read data from a camera, 2) store the data internally in Python classes, and 3) display the data on the standard output.
+In this tutorial you will learn how to:

-We will reuse the ``sensors.yaml`` file from tutorial 2 to add an advanced logical camera to the environment.
+  - Read data from a camera,
+  - Store the data internally in Python classes,
+  - Display the data on the standard output.

 Add a Camera to the Environment
 --------------------------------